Detecting Ultraviolet Light Using Tonic Water

 - the method they will use to test their question

-9. Have students test their screens between the light and the tonic, recording the difference in florescence with photos or by documenting the blue florescence in their notebooks with colored pencils.
-Have students try their screens multiple times to see if results are consistent.
-(This data is qualitative, thus students will need to describe the amount of blue florescence from the tonic water relative to other amounts.)
+- Have students test their screens between the light and the tonic, recording the difference in fluorescence with photos or by documenting the blue florescence in their notebooks with colored pencils.
+Have students try their screens multiple times to see if the results are consistent.
+(This data is qualitative, thus students will need to describe the amount of blue fluorescence from the tonic water relative to other amounts.)